ELITE FITNESS

 "I should be better than this!"

-When I went to the gym, I would would imagine how much I used to be able to squat... bench press... or hang clean.
-Then I'd compare it with the numbers I was currently lifting and beat myself up.
+When I went to the gym, I would imagine how much I used to be able to back squat... bench press... or hang clean.
+Then I'd compare it with the smaller numbers I was currently lifting and beat myself up.

 I’d think to myself: